perforce/helix-authentication-service/docs/Administrator-Guide-v2020.1-beta.1.md

 ```

 1. Click the **ENABLE** button at the bottom of the page.
+1. On the _Usage_ tab of the addon screen, copy the _Identity Provider Metadata: Download_ link and save the value to the `SAML_IDP_METADATA_URL` setting in the service configuration.
+1. If you need to set the login and logout URLs directly rather than use the metadata:
     1. On the _Usage_ tab of the addon screen, copy the _Identity Provider Login URL_ to the `SAML_IDP_SSO_URL` setting in the service configuration.
     1. To get the SLO URL you will need to download the metadata and look for the `SingleLogoutService` element, copying the _Location_ attribute value to `SAML_IDP_SLO_URL` in the config.

 ### Azure Active Directory